Lolol: Santa Teresa de Quiahue

 The Santa Teresa de Quiahue area is located southwest of Lolol, near to the border with Maule Region.
 Its principal productions as a hacienda were mostly based in the cultivation of wheat and wine grapes, and the rearing of sheep.
 The old casa patronal (manor house) of Santa Teresa de Quiahue is one of the main attractions; it is the property of Tomás Correa Hogg, grandson of Aliro Correa Fuenzalida, who was its proprietary since the late 19th century.
 The casa patronal was constructed in height due to the regular floodings of Estero Quichua.
 The old part of the building suffered great damage after the earthquake of 27 February 2010.

 Hacienda de Lolol

 Hacienda Lolol is located 75 km from San Fernando, and 25 km from Santa Cruz, through the I-72 route.
 The hacienda comprises lands used for agriculture and animal husbandry, an agricultural y Ganado, a reservoir of ten kilometers where mackerel fishing is common, known as the "Tranque de Lolol", and a four feet high monument near the dam erected to Saint Isidore the Laborer.

 Dedicated to tourism, tourists to Hacienda Lolol may visit the place riding horses, and visit Casas patronales with lunches of typical Chilean food, accompanied by wines of the Colchagua Valley.

+Economy

+In 2018, the number of companies registered in Lolol was 206.
+The Economic Complexity Index (ECI) in the same year was -0.59, while the economic activities with the highest Revealed Comparative Advantage (RCA) index were Production of Cereal Seeds, Legumes and Oilseeds (253.46), Cultivation of other Oilseeds (205.01) and Harvesting, Pruning, Tying and Plant Adaptation Work (132.38).

+Culture

+Activities

+The "Semana Lololina" takes place during the month of February in the town of Lolol.
+Nowadays, this week has lost many of its representative days such as the Festival of the Voice, Night of Acting, among others, floats, etc.

+Every year, in the month of October, the Interregional Motorcyclist Meeting is held along the traditional Lolol-Pichilemu route, which brings together motorcycle lovers from the south-central part of the country.